Acorn221/RHUL-Final-Year-Project/text-docs/diary/diary.md

 Today I will try and get the basic transfer learning results finished and save them to a file, so I can use them in the web-ui.
 The web-ui is mostly finished now, I just need to add the results of the models to the web page.

+I have managed to get the basic transfer learning results saved to files, along with the training and loss results.